neurobagel/documentation/docs/user_guide/cli.md

 ### Viewing CLI commands and options

-The `bagel-cli` has different commands, each generating a different type of subject (meta)data:
+The Neurobagel CLI provides different commands for generating different types of subject (meta)data:

 - `pheno`
 - `bids`
 - `derivatives`

+!!! info "Important"
-The `pheno` command must be run first on a dataset (each subject in a Neurobagel graph must have at least phenotypic information); other metadata are optional and can be added in an arbitrary order.
+    The `pheno` command must be run first on a dataset, since each subject in a Neurobagel graph requires at least phenotypic data.
+    The other metadata are optional and can be added afterward in any order.

-To view the general CLI help and information about the commands:
+To view the general CLI help and information about the available commands:

+=== "Python"
+    ```bash
+    bagel -h
+    ```

 === "Docker"

     ```bash
-    # This is a shorthand for `docker run --rm neurobagel/bagelcli --help`
+    # This is a shorthand for: docker run --rm neurobagel/bagelcli --help
     docker run --rm neurobagel/bagelcli
     ```

 === "Singularity"

     ```bash
-    # This is a shorthand for `singularity run bagel.sif --help`
+    # This is a shorthand for: singularity run bagel.sif --help
     singularity run bagel.sif
     ```

-To view the command-line arguments for a specific command (e.g., `pheno`):
+To view the command-line options for a specific command, such as `pheno`:

+=== "Python"
+    ```bash
+    bagel pheno -h
+    ```

 === "Docker"